Jumper Cables For Your Brand? Yes, They Do Exist.

 UX is often thought of in digital terms.
 But it’s actually a broad idea that can include physical experiences in a store, interactions with a customer service associate, use of a website or app, or a host of other touchpoints.
 Getting all of these points of contact right is critically important.
 Think, for example, about one digital mechanism for a user experience: a brand’s ecommerce website or app.
 A good one makes the shopping and ordering process easy, even enjoyable.
 A bad one causes shoppers to jump ship and explore the competitor’s offer.

 Here is another area where good exploratory research is extremely helpful.
 Website or app usability testing, done in real time with shoppers, is a powerful way to see these systems in action.
 What do everyday people experience as they use the technology?
 Is it easy to navigate?
 Are users able to quickly and smoothly find what they need?
 Or are there frustrations?
 Points of confusion?
 Barriers?
 Issues that may cause them to quit?
 All of these can be pinpointed and shared in detail with the development team to optimize the site/app and its effectiveness.
-In a time when a higher proportion of retail spending is likely to remain online, no retailer can afford to deliver a less-than-optimal digital experience.
+With a large proportion of retail spending happening online, no retailer can afford to deliver a less-than-optimal online experience.

 Innovation

-Finally, as life continues to change in the coming months—possibly years—most companies will need to innovate.
-Whether we’re talking about products or services, packaging, store displays, customer service, or even channels of distribution, the world we are living in now is going to necessitate some differences.
+Finally, as the world continues to change and go through roller-coaster-like economic cycles, most companies need to innovate.
+Whether we’re talking about products or services, packaging, store displays, customer service, or even channels of distribution, different ways of going to market will always be necessary.
 Lots of new ideas need to be developed and vetted for high-level interest.
 Then they’ll need to be fleshed out more fully and tested for potential success in the marketplace.
-Proven procedures exist for developing and testing new ideas, such as Decision Analyst’s Imaginators® and our concept testing research systems.
-These types of resources will be invaluable as companies seek to not just address the immediate needs of consumers but also to remain fresh and relevant as time goes on.
+Proven procedures exist for developing and testing new ideas, such as Decision Analyst’s Imaginators and our concept testing research systems.
+These types of resources will be invaluable as companies seek to not just address the consumer needs in the here and now, but to remain fresh and relevant as time goes on.

-So as you ask yourself or are being asked how do we get ourselves pointed toward success given all the fallout of the COVID-19 pandemic, these are some key areas where you can leverage consumer insights as if they were jumper cables.
-Plug into a good research partner whose engine is revving, turn the key, and start pumping the gas.
+So as you ask yourself or are being asked how do we get ourselves pointed toward success over the next year and beyond, these are some key areas where you can leverage consumer insights like jumper cables.
+Plug into a good research partner whose engine is revving, press the start button, and get the engine going.
 Pretty soon the energy will start flowing and you’ll start generating answers to all the important “what now?” questions.

 This posting may not be copied, published, or used in any way without written permission of Decision Analyst.